LAGuide

 photo credit: Krystal Thompson

-Let’s face the facts: Anaheim will forever be known to most people as the home of Disneyland.
-But to dismiss it merely as the House of the Mouse is doing yourself - and your stomach - a huge injustice.
-First off, it’s a big city, home to 350,000 people, two professional sports teams, and countless thriving neighborhoods that have absolutely nothing to do with “The Happiest Place On Earth.”
-Secondly, there are incredible places to eat everywhere you look (and probably haven’t thought to look).
-From family-run Syrian ice cream shops to Argentinian deli counters to historic Japanese bakeries, if you leave Anaheim complaining about the food, you only have yourself and Mickey Mouse to blame.
+Let’s face it: Anaheim will forever be known to most people as the home of Disneyland.
+But to dismiss it as merely a place of chain restaurants and corn dog stands would be doing yourself—and your stomach—a huge disserve.
+In this big, diverse city of over 360,000 people, there are incredible places to eat everywhere you look.
+From family-run Syrian ice cream shops to Argentinian deli counters to beloved Japanese bakeries, if you leave Anaheim complaining about the food, you only have yourself and Mickey Mouse to blame.

 Anaheim